Eventdisplay/V2DL3-Docker-recipes/README.md

-# V2DL3 Docker recipies
+# V2DL3 Docker recipes

 V2DL3 is a tool to convert VERITAS data products to DL3 Fits format.
-This repository provides Docker recipies for converting Eventdisplay data files.
+This repository provides Docker recipes for converting Eventdisplay data files.

 The V2DL3 software is available from [here](https://github.com/VERITAS-Observatory/V2DL3) (unfortunatly private software)